-BADM 3153 Issues in International Business (3 credit hours)
+BADM 3153 International Business and Ethics (3 credit hours)

 This course explores the cultural, political and economic aspects of conducting business in a global marketplace.
 This course builds upon the theoretical basis of other business courses.

 BADM 3163 Senior Capstone: Ethics & Applications (3 credit hours)